HR-DATA-FABRIC/CLASSIFYING_ANIMAL_SOUNDS-with-MACHINE_LEARNING/README.md

 14. Stowell, D. (2022).
 Computational bioacoustics with deep learning: A review and roadmap. *PeerJ, 10,* e13152.
 [DOI](https://doi.org/10.7717/peerj.13152)

 15. Tsalera, E., Papadakis, A., & Samarakou, M. (2021).
 Comparison of Pre-Trained CNNs for Audio Classification Using Transfer Learning. *Journal of Sensor and Actuator Networks, 10(72),* 1-9.
 [DOI](https://doi.org/10.3390/jsan10040072)

+16. Willigen van der, R.F. & Zhu, Q. (2023) Building a data-driven infrastructure Learn hands on how to solve Logistics Use Cases by means of a Data Science Infrastructure Stack(DSI). *eBook* https://cursus.logistiekdigitaal.nl/course/building-a-data-driven-infrastructure